2graphic/graph-interpreter/design_document.md

 4. User selects and then runs a program in debug mode.
 5. The program halts once the selected state is reached.
 6. The program emits its state to the Sinap editor.
 7. The entirety of the emitted state (such as a the stack for a pushdown automata) is displayed by the editor.
+See the Debug Panel sketch.

 ## Writing Graphs on a Projector

-Teachers and professors will display a graph on a large display such as a project and will edit this graph in front of an audience.
+Professors will display a graph on a large display such as a project and will edit this graph in front of an audience.
 All critical elements of the graph should be visible to the audience.
+See the Full Screen sketch.

 ### Steps